Bayesian sequential design of computer experiments for quantile set inversion: Introduction

 Following \cite{richet:2019:inversion}, we focus on a robust formulation of the set inversion problem that we call \emph{quantile set inversion} (QSI).
 We consider a system modeled by an unknown continuous function $f \, : \, \X\times\S \to \Rset^q$, where $\X$ and $\S$ are bounded subsets of $\Rset^{d_\X}$ and $\Rset^{d_\S}$, corresponding to the sets of admissible values for the deterministic and uncertain (or stochastic) input variables of the system.
 We model the uncertain inputs by a random vector~$S$ with known distribution $\Ps$ on~$\S$.
 Then, given a subset $C\subset\Rset^q$ of the output space and a threshold $\alpha \in (0,1)$, our objective is to estimate the set

 Using the language of machine learning, we can also formulate the QSI problem as that of learning a classifier~$\X \to \{ 0, 1 \}$ as close as possible to the indicator function~$\one_{\Gf}$.
 The QSI problem occurs for instance in the context of robust (reliability-based, a.k.a. chance-constrained) optimization problems, when looking for the set of solutions that violate the constraints with sufficiently small probability---where, with our notations, the constraints are violated when~$f(x, S)$ belongs to the critical region~$C$.

+An illustrative two-dimensional example of a QSI problem is shown in~\autoref{fig:f1}, with one deterministic input variable and one uncertain input variable ($d_\X = d_\S = 1$), critical region $C = (-\infty, 7.5]$ in the output space, and probability threshold $\alpha = 5\%$.
+The input space $\S = \left[ 0, 15 \right]$ for the uncertain variable is equipped with a $\mathrm{Beta}(7.5, 1.9)$ distribution, rescaled from $[0,1]$ to~$\S$, which concentrates on large values of~$S$.
+The set~$\Gamma(f)$ to be estimated is the union of two disjoint intervals in~$\X = \left[ 0, 10 \right]$.
+It appears clearly, on this example, that an accurate approximation of the boundary of~$f^{-1}(C)$, in $\X \times \S$, is only needed in some specific regions of the input space---more specifically, for the points~$(x, s)$ of the boundary such that the probability $\P(f(x,S) \in C)$ is close to the threshold~$\alpha$.
+(See \autoref{sec:presentation} for numerical results on this example.)